Care New England

 Care New England (CNE) is a non-profit health system, comprising several hospitals in Rhode Island.
 Founding members Butler Hospital, Kent Hospital, and Women & Infants Hospital of Rhode Island formed CNE in February 1996.
 Based in Providence, Care New England serves the southeastern New England community, and many of its hospitals are teaching affiliates of The Warren Alpert Medical School of Brown University.
+It is Rhode Island's second largest hospital group.

 Current members of Care New England include: